amine7777/katacoda-scenarios/ansible-2/step3.md

 `mv inventory_file inventory/`{{execute}}

-The **file** module could also create files by changing the state.
+The **file** module could also create files by changing the state from **directory** to **touch**.
 We are going to add yml files inside the folders to have an organized structure of the playbook.

 <pre class="file" data-target="clipboard">
-- name: Create folders
+- name: Create files
   file:
     path: /home/scrapbook/tutorial/{{ item }}
     state: touch